Tough Tucker takes Asian growth formula to ailing HSBC

 HSBC's return on equity has sunk below 1 percent, with a tough global economic environment taking a much heavier toll on big global banks than fast-growing Asian insurance companies.

 Straight-talking, detail-focused and thorough, London-raised Tucker is not known for his small talk, but those who have worked with him say he is friendly and approachable.
-The 59-year-old has held several leadership roles, including running Britain's Prudential, and will take over as HSBC group chairman designate from Sept 1.
+The 59-year-old has held several leadership roles, including running Britain's Prudential (PRU.L), and will take over as HSBC group chairman designate from Sept 1.

 "Mark ticks the most important boxes for us," Rachel Lomax, a senior independent director at HBSC told Reuters on Monday.